pratham-pai/pratham-pai/README.md

 </div>

 ### About Me
 Hi, I'm Pratham Pai, an Information Science Engineering graduate from Sir.
-M Visvesvaraya Institute of Technology and a Software engineer proficient in Python and SQL, with expertise in web development, data analysis, and machine learning.
-Passionate about open-source contributions and continuous learning.
-Jack of all trades with a knack for problem-solving and collaboration.
-I consistently adopt a calm and logical approach to challenges.
-Actively seeking Python Development / Data Analysis / Cloud Engineer roles.
+M Visvesvaraya Institute of Technology and a Software engineer, Microsoft Azure Fundamentals Certified along with a sound knowledge in Python Libraries and PostgreSQL.
+I believe in the power of continuous learning.
+With a knack for problem-solving, collaboration and open source contribution, I consistently adopt a calm and logical approach to challenges.

-- Find the latest version of my resume here -> [Pratham Pai's Resume](https://drive.google.com/file/d/1zPXH6DUQ3PdcZjSbgBfBwhZ8UqMpuAxa/view?usp=drive_link)
+Actively seeking roles in:
+- Cloud Support Engineer
+- Junior Cloud Administrator
+- Azure DevOps Engineer
+- Technical Support Analyst
+- Cloud Sales Associate
+- Junior Cloud Consultant
+- Azure Data Analyst

 #### Skills:

-- Sound knowledge in Python/SQL and passion for Cloud Computing.
+- Sound knowledge in Python & SQL.
 - Proficient in staying updated on the latest trends in:
   - Mobile devices
   - Web browsers